Distinction in Research

 M2 Year

-Students will attend approximately 6 noon (50 minute) sessions which will introduce aspects of clinical research.
+Students will attend approximately 6 DIR noon sessions (50 minute) which will introduce aspects of clinical research.
 By the end of the fall semester, Second year students must select a mentor and submit a completed "mentor" form, which is signed by both the student and mentor.
 The HSC Research Office will provide lists of possible mentors for students who are not planning to continue with their SRSP mentor and also provide one-on-one advice to students who need assistance connecting with a mentor.
 As mentors are identified, students must attend lab meetings with the mentor when scheduling allows and stay up to date on lab progress including abstracts and publications.
 Students also must maintain logs of time spent in the lab.

 1. Intro/Selecting a mentor and project